 the sequence data was a purchased data-base of a Mercator's projection map of

 the world.
 This was edited by Computer Graphics to remove all political

-boundaries, and transferred from their VAX-II computer into the Quantel Paintbox.
+boundaries, and transferred from their VAX-11 computer into the Quantel Paintbox.

 This was used for a 2:1 size reduction which incorporated the anti-aliasing